 SHB 1207 codified some of these changes.
 Online renewals of driver licenses and IDs are currently not restricted to every other renewal cycle for the period starting January 2022 until July 2024.
 Non-photo instruction permit renewals are now authorized to be made online.
 Photographs for renewed driver licenses and IDs need be updated only every 16 years for persons over 30.
 Persons under 30 must update their photos every eight years.
 Beginning January 2023, persons making online renewals must provide an updated photograph in a form and manner that meets DOL's requirements for remote photo capture, if possible.
-DOL was given authority to make an exception for updating the photograph and the photograph on file with the DOL is not more than 10 years old at the time of renewal.
+DOL was given authority to make an exception for updating the photograph if the person making the online renewal is unable to provide an updated photograph and the photograph on file with the DOL is not more than 10 years old at the time of renewal.
 This does not include first-time issuances, which continue to require an in-person visit to an LSO.